henrysky/astroNN/docs/source/neuralnets/callback_utils.rst

-Custom Callbacks and utilities in astroNN
+Custom Callbacks and Utilities in astroNN
 ==========================================

 A callback is a set of functions to be applied at given stages of the training procedure.